armin-pfaeffle/sass-autocompile/README.md

 To enable advanced features have a look at the complete list of [parameters](#parameters).
 The [examples](#examples) give you a short demonstration about using them.

-Beside the parameters you can set [plugin options](#options) which are used as general options for auto-compiling. **Important**: since version 0.5 parameters in SASS files override the general options ‒ so you can enable `Compress CSS` in options, but disable this feature for a special project by setting `compress: false` in your SASS file parameters.
+Beside the parameters you can set [plugin options](#options) which are used as general options for auto-compiling. **Important**: since version 0.5 parameters in SASS files override the general options ‒ so you can set 'Output Style: Compressed' in options, but disable this feature for a special project by setting `outputStyle: nested` in your SASS file parameters.

 After saving a SASS file, you should see a notification or a panel at the bottom of the editor, depending on your settings, showing you an error or success message.
 If you use *panel notification* ([see options](#options) -> `Notifications`) , you have the possibility to access the output CSS file by clicking on the compilation message.
 If compiliation fails, you can even jump to error position in the corresponding SASS file where error occured.